cstewart86/fpwd/site/content/_index.md

 subtitle: ' Caring for disabled children in Uganda'
 metaDescription: >-
   We’re Friends of People with Disabilities, a charity based in Kampala, Uganda which cares for children with disabilities.
 We care for 20 children.
+Gggg ggggggggggfffffffffffffcccffccccccccccccvccccccxxcccccchggvgvvccccccccxxxcggg uuuyhhgggggggfgfff
 image: /img/hero.jpg
 blurb:
   heading: What we do